rxm562/TCRA/docs/source/installation.rst

 Importing TCRA
 ---------------------

 Once installed, you can import TCRA into your Python scripts or Jupyter notebooks.
-Here's a simple example:
+Here's a simple example.
+This will allow user to use the tcra functions and classes in your code:

 .. code-block:: python

    import tcra

-   # Now you can use the tcra functions and classes in your code

 This is the preferred method to install tcra, as it will always install the